 - Antennas faces HR capacity problems

-- Social and cultural constraints around the acceptability of CSE at community level.
+- Social and cultural constraints around the acceptability of comprehensive sexuality education (CSE) at community level.
 Opposition to CSE, with increasing levels witnessed in countries such as Ethiopia, Ghana, Kenya, Mali, Namibia, South Africa, Uganda, and Zambia.

 - Absence of laws aligned to international and continental commitments notably relating to the age of consent to sexual activity and marriage, and access to comprehensive SRH services, such as contraceptive services and preventive SRH services